HMS-CardiacMR/Radiomics_Histology_NIDCM/README.md

-# Unveiling the Hidden Insights: Radiomics Signature of the Non-Ischemic Dilated Heart Using Cardiovascular Magnetic Resonance
+# Unveiling the Hidden Insights: Radiomics Signature of the Non-Ischemic Dilated Cardiomyopathy Using Cardiovascular Magnetic Resonance

 ## Description of Code